Our Core Values

-Rewild Portland is a non-profit organization based in Portland, Oregon.
-Our purpose is to promote cultural and environmental resilience through the education of earth-based arts, culture and story.
-This mission comes to life in the form of educational workshops, community-building events, art shows and ecological restoration.
-Rewilding means returning to a more wild or natural state.
-This is a large spectrum of nature connection; from learning about native plants to full-on living off grid in the style of our nature-based ancestors.
-Resilience is a culture’s ability to withstand or bounce back from large scale environmental and social changes.
+Rewild Portland is a nonprofit organization based in Portland, Oregon.
+Our mission comes to life in the form of community-building, ecological restoration, and education.
+Rewilding means “to return to a more wild or self-willed state.”
+This encompasses a large spectrum of nature connection, from learning about native plants to full-on living off grid in the style of earth-based hunter-gatherer-gardeners.
+Resilience is a culture’s ability to withstand or bounce back from large-scale environmental and social changes.
 Rewilding creates resilience because it is about getting the things you need to live from the land you live on in a regenerative manner, not extracted and shipped from thousands of miles away.
-Our goal as an organization is to provide a full-spectrum model of education and implementation; from students who come to a single introductory course, to partners of a collective using regenerative design land management principles to live off the land together.
+Our goal as an organization is to provide a full-spectrum model of education and implementation—from students who come to a single introductory course, to partners of a collective using regenerative design land management principles to live off the land together.

 As we adapt to the needs of the future, from the energy power-down, environmental devastation, population growth problems, economic shifts from global to local, we see grass-roots communities of rewilding forming all over the world to meet the needs of the environment and the people.
-From bands of nomadic neo-hunter-gatherers and pastoralists to more sedentary fishing and permaculture communities, to the revitalization of indigenous peoples and customs, our vision of the future looks as diverse as our prehistoric past.
-Wandering Free Families!
+From bands of nomadic hunter-gatherers and pastoralists, to more sedentary fishing and permaculture communities, to the revitalization of indigenous peoples and customs, our vision of the future looks as diverse as humanity’s “prehistoric” past.

 Our Guiding Principles

 There are many amazing and unique outdoor and environmental education organizations in Portland, Oregon, the United States, and around the world.
-We have outlined our education philosophy to allow potential students and families to understand our own unique approach and decide if we are the right match for you.
-This is the “fine print” so-to-speak that identifies our own organizational “personality” and shows how we differ from some of the other different but equally amazing organization out there.
+We have outlined our education philosophy to allow potential students and families, donors, employees, and members to understand our own unique approach and decide if we are the right match for you.
+This is the “fine print,” so to speak, that identifies our own organizational personality and shows how we differ from some of the other (but equally amazing) organizations out there.

 Environmental or “nature” education is foundational to human existence.

-Humans are not a separate part of nature, but an integral part.
+Humans are an integral—not separate—part of nature.
 In order to learn how to integrate our culture into the landscape in a way that is regenerative rather than extractive, we must learn the ways in which the natural world works to regenerate itself.
 We must follow the physical laws of nature.
 Our existence depends on how well we understand our place.
 Nature education teaches us to understand this.

-We live in a system of disproportionate wealth and privileges.
-Many people live without the means to receive education about nature that can deepen their relationship with the land; many educational programs are too expensive, serve only particular ethnicities, or are too far from population centers.
-In order for humans to learn to live sustainably, we all need adequate access to affordable environmental education.
+We live in a system of disproportionate wealth and privilege.
+Many people live without the means to receive education about nature that can deepen their relationship with the land; many educational programs are too expensive, serve only a particular ethnicity, or are too far from population centers.
+In order for humans to learn to live sustainably, we all need adequate access to affordable, free, and/or community environmental education.
 One of our driving objectives as an organization is to make this possible.
 We do this through our monthly free skills classes, work/trade positions at many of our programs, scholarships, and generally foster a community of rewilding where folks can meet each other, becomes friends, and share skills outside of the organizations programs.

-Environmental education and immersion is a form of therapy and leads to well-being.
+Environmental education and immersion are a form of therapy and lead to well-being.

 Environmental education is more effective when it is interactive.

-Learning through doing accesses the three learning styles: auditory, visual and kinesthetic.
-By fostering direct engagement with the environment we create authentic experiences that will have enduring effects at the individual and collective level.
-We don’t talk about the natural world, we go out and talk with the natural world, and most importantly, listen to the natural world.
+Learning through doing accesses the three learning styles: auditory, visual, and kinesthetic.
+By fostering direct engagement with the environment, we create authentic experiences that will have enduring effects at the individual and collective level.
+We don’t talk about the natural world: we go out and talk with the natural world, and most importantly, listen to the natural world.

-Unstructured time, or “free play”, in nature is an essential element to environmental education.
+Unstructured time, or “free play,” in nature is an essential element of environmental education.

 It is impossible to set benchmarks on play.

 Playing in the woods teaches immeasurable amounts of information.
-A person may learn spatial awareness and navigation through balancing on logs and hiking through rough terrain or during a moonlit night hikes.
-They may learn basic unconscious engineering techniques while building a “fort” made from sticks and leaves, or they may learn the physics of friction, tension and force while making a fire from natural materials.
-Interaction with nature in a group setting provides constant, spontaneous lessons in problem solving, social cooperation, and provides opportunites to demonstrate care for others and develop leadership skills.
+A person may learn spatial awareness and navigation through balancing on logs and hiking through rough terrain or during a moonlit night hike.
+They may learn basic unconscious engineering techniques while building a “fort” made from sticks and leaves, or they may learn the physics of friction, tension, and force while making a fire from natural materials.
+Interaction with nature in a group setting provides constant, spontaneous lessons in problem solving and social cooperation, and opportunities to demonstrate care for others and develop leadership skills.

 Education should not be another disposable product.

 The fallacy of setting benchmarks on nature play is that people expect to learn new things at every class, rather than build their fluency.
-This is unfortunate as it leads towards disposable programs–many students learn to identify a plant during a program, and move on to the next theme, thinking they will retain the knowledge they gained in one class.
+This is unfortunate as it leads to disposable programs—many students learn to identify a plant during a program, and move on to the next theme, thinking they will retain the knowledge they gained in one class.
 This is particularly true of children.
-We have heard dozens of students at programs say things like, “I already know this” but when we quiz them on the subject, they either get half the answers incorrect or can’t answer them at all.
-What they actually mean is “I already experienced this lesson”.
+We have heard dozens of students at programs say things like, “I already know this,” but when we quiz them on the subject, they either get half the answers incorrect or can’t answer them at all.
+What they actually mean is “I already experienced this lesson.”
 They are conflating knowledge and fluency with experience.
-Modern education is teaching our children that knowledge and experience is consumable–something to hear and then forget but think you know it because you have heard it once or twice before.
+Modern education teaches many children that knowledge is consumable—something to hear and then forget, but think you know it, because you have heard it once or twice before.